smchamberlin/node-red-contrib-ibm-db2/README.md

 -- Name: Optionally give your node a name

 The results of your query will be returned as a JSON array in msg.payload.
+If there are any errors during execution of the query, the payload will be null and the error will be returned in msg.error.

 Output node usage: